Artenes/springbootstudy/README.md

 - so, when sending a response to the client, the datetime must be changed to the user's preferred timezone
 - there might be a need to configure either mysql or postgres to use UTC by default as timezone when saving datetime information
 - we use ISO 8601 to display the date back to user

+## Cache header and cache engines

+A cache header and a cache database like Redis serve different purposes and can be used together to optimize web application performance.
+Here are some scenarios where you might choose one over the other:

+Use a cache header when:

+You want to cache a static resource: If the resource is static (e.g., images, CSS, JavaScript files), you can use cache headers to instruct the browser to cache the resource.
+This can improve the page load time for subsequent requests.

+You want to control the caching behavior for a specific resource: If you want to control the caching behavior for a specific resource, you can use cache headers to set the caching rules.
+For example, you can set the max-age directive to specify the maximum time a resource can be cached.

+You want to minimize server load: If you have a high-traffic website and want to reduce the load on your servers, you can use cache headers to instruct the browser to cache resources.
+This can reduce the number of requests your server has to handle.

+Use a cache database like Redis when:

+You want to cache dynamic data: If your web application generates dynamic content that cannot be cached using headers, you can use a cache database like Redis to store the results of database queries or expensive computations.
+This can reduce the response time for subsequent requests.

+You want to share cache data across multiple servers: If you have a distributed web application running on multiple servers, you can use a cache database like Redis to store the cache data.
+This ensures that all servers can access the same cache data, improving the cache hit rate.

+You want more control over the cache eviction policy: If you want to control when the cache data is evicted, you can use a cache database like Redis to set the eviction policy.
+Redis supports various eviction policies, such as time-based eviction, LRU (least recently used) eviction, and LFU (least frequently used) eviction.

+In summary, a cache header and a cache database like Redis can be used together to optimize web application performance.
+Use a cache header when you want to cache static resources or control the caching behavior for specific resources.
+Use a cache database like Redis when you want to cache dynamic data, share cache data across multiple servers, or have more control over the cache eviction policy.

 # Questions